SamueleFacenda/3dont/README.md

 - [ ] more configuration options (e.g. select color) and settings dialog
 - [ ] fix lookat lines width
 - [ ] use QOpenglBuffer for buffer management
-- [ ] investigate projects now showing sometimes
+- [ ] investigate projects not showing sometimes

 ## License